MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 **Description**: If you upgrade your Hyper-V VM from Windows Server 2012 R2 to Windows Server 2016 to enable Resilient Change Tracking (RCT), a new VM representing the upgraded VM may appear in the Create Protection Group Wizard.
 The 2016 version of the VM may appear in addition to the 2012 R2 version of the VM.

 **Workaround**: For the VMs that have not been upgraded, stop protection with Retain Data.
 After upgrading the VM, create a new protection group.
 Then, refresh the data sources and protect the VMs.
-This protects the VMs using Resilient Change Tracking (RCT).
+Reapplying protection protects the VMs using Resilient Change Tracking (RCT).

 ## Agent installation fails on Windows Server 2008, Windows Server 2008 R2